ShantanuT01/AutoregulatedKineticIronCellModel/AutomatedRegression/README.md

 Run `scripts/mathematicagetter.py` to create the `.wls` file containing the Mathematica code for the reg functions.

-`GETTERFUNCTIONS.wls` contains the code for Mathematica functions.
+`logistic_functions.wls` contains the code for Mathematica functions.